Model complexity

 plotDistDoF(m)

-As you can see from the plots, second component explains less than 1% of variance and can be considered as non significant.
+As you can see from the plots, the second component explains less than 1% of variance and can be considered insignificant.
 However, plot for \(N_q\) shows a clear break at \(A = 3\), indicating that both first and second PCs are important.
 The \(N_h\) values in this case do not provide any useful information.

-In case if outliers present it can be useful to investigate the plot for \(N_q\) using classical and robust methods for estimation as shown in example below.
+If outliers are present it can be useful to investigate the plot for \(N_q\) using classical and robust methods for estimation as shown in example below.

 m = pca(Xc, 6)